5 Signs It’s Time To Replace Your Heater

 SIX SIGNS IT’S TIME TO REPLACE YOUR HOT WATER HEATER.

 Most quality hot water units will usually last 10 years or more.
-However if your system is approaching or past this age and you are experiencing some issues, it may be worth considering to replace it.
+However, if your system is approaching or past this age and you are experiencing some issues, it may be worth considering replacing it.

 The need to replace your hot water unit may be made premature if your household has outgrown your hot water unit and is causing it to work overtime to keep up with your household hot water demand.

-For example if you have multiple bathrooms, dishwashers and washing machines!
-All these fantastic things can unfortunately take their toll on an ageing or too small water unit
+For instance, if you have multiple bathrooms, dishwashers and washing machines!
+All these fantastic things can accidentally take their toll on ageing or too small water unit

 Corrosion or rust inside a water unit can be identified through brown, red or rusty water coming out of taps.